-Students should also apprise themselves of policies related to the number of hours needed for full-time status and policies related to enrollment during the semester in which a dissertation preliminary or final examination is completed.
+Students should also apprise themselves of policies related to the number of hours needed for full-time status and policies related to enrollment during the academic term in which a dissertation preliminary or final examination is completed.
 Failure to adhere to deadlines or enrollment policies can result in a higher assessment of tuition and fees or delay milestones such as examinations and graduation.

 Additional information on campus policies and procedures can be found in the Graduate College Handbook of Policy and Requirements for Students, Faculty and Staff (known hereafter as the Graduate College Handbook) and the Student Code.
 The faculty and staff of the College of Education are committed to making graduate study in education a culturally rich and intellectually rewarding opportunity.
-Please feel free to contact the staff in the Student Academic Affairs Office to assist you in making your graduate school experience a success.
+Please feel free to contact the staff in the Academic and Instructional Services Office and the Student Academic Affairs Office to assist you in making your graduate school experience a success.